 By recognizing the gaps in our information, America's Children challenges Federal statistical agencies to do better.
 Forum agencies are meeting that challenge by working to provide more comprehensive and consistent information on the condition and progress of our Nation's children.
-Forum agencies will continue their efforts to close critical data gaps, particularly in areas such as disability, the role of fathers in children's lives, and the measurement of positive behaviors associated with improved child development.
+Forum agencies will continue working to strengthen some indicators and to close critical data gaps, particularly in areas such as child disability, the role of fathers in children's lives, family structure and formation, and positive behaviors associated with improved child development.